 Local Transport in the USA with a Dog

 Whether you can use local transport in the USA with your dog depends on the size of your dog.
-While we were visiting New York City and Washington, D.C., multiple times we caught the subway or bus with our pup.
+While we visited New York City and Washington, D.C. we caught the subway or buses multiple times with our pup.
 However, our dog is quite small and we firstly read up on the rules.

 In both cases, we had to carry our dog in an enclosed bag, including within the subway station.
 Disconcertingly, at the entrance to the subway stations in Washington, D.C., there is a sign that indicates that dogs are forbidden.
 I quickly double-checked their website while waiting for a train to confirm my dog in a carrier bag was really allowed!